georgemirandajr/Desktop-Shiny-Apps-for-LAC/README.md

 RInno::install_inno()

 create_app(
-    app_name    = "My App Name", # this just calls it
+    app_name    = "My Cool App Name", # this just gives your app a name to use on various parts of your app
     app_dir     = "C:/path/to/MyApp", # location of my app
     # pkgs        = c("shiny"),  # Don't use this argument
     # remotes     = c("daattali/shinyjs"), # Don't use this argument
-    user_browser = "ie",  # LA County uses Internet Explorer as the standard browser include_R   = TRUE,     # Download R and install it with your app R_version   = "3.4.3",  # Specify the version of R you want privilege   = "lowest",   # Does not require Admin installation R_flags = '/SILENT /DIR=""C:\\""'   # Install R on C Drive to avoid Program Files )
+    user_browser = "ie",  # LA County uses Internet Explorer as the standard browser. include_R   = TRUE,     # Download R and install it with your app R_version   = "3.4.3",  # Specify the version of R you want privilege   = "lowest",   # Does not require Admin installation R_flags = '/SILENT /DIR=""C:\\""'   # Install R on C Drive to avoid Program Files )
 ```
+There are other arguments and options and I suggest you use `?RInno::create_app` to read more about them.
+For example, you can include an installation of Google Chrome and specify that your app use Chrome as the default browser.

 ### Step 3: Modify ensure.R and package_manager.R
 Download `ensure.R` and `package_manager.R` from this Github repo and copy/paste them into the `utils` folder that was created by `create_app()`.

 ### Step 4: Modify the Inno Setup Script (if necessary)
 Something funny happens to some file names that have `.` (periods) in them (e.g., `data.table`).
 For some reason, when `create_app` creates the Inno Setup Script (.iss) in your app folder, it may have removed any files with periods.
 So if you used `data.table` package (like I did), then all the associated file names with that package were changed to `datatable`.
 To overcome this, open the `.iss` file and find places where this might have happened and correct the names.
 This can be difficult to do manually, so I suggest starting with the package names and then any other files included in your app that have periods in their names.
-Use `Ctrl+H` to find and replace errors you might find.
+Use `Ctrl+H` to find and replace errors in the Inno Setup Script you might find.

 ### Step 5: Bundle your temporary library with your app
 In your application's folder, create a new sub-folder simply called, "library".
 Then copy all the packages that are in your `temp_library` into this new library folder.
 Make sure they all copied over and that they include base R packages **and** `jsonlite`, `shiny`, and `magrittr`.